WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/intro.md

 Every supported concrete blueprint type has a corresponding configurator. e.g. [BuffConfigurator](xref:BlueprintCore.Blueprints.Buffs.BuffConfigurator) is the configurator for `BlueprintBuff`.

+For blueprint types not supported by the library you can use [BlueprintConfigurator](xref:BlueprintCore.Blueprints.BlueprintConfigurator`1).
+This won't expose all fields and supported components for the type but allows use of the configurator API and validation with any blueprint type.

 Basic usage of all configurators is the same:

 1. Instantiate a configurator using `For()` or `Create()`